Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 For transformations, we will use a OneHotEncoder to convert product categories into binary variables so that any machine learning methods we use will be effective.
 We will also create beneficial variables such as review length.
 This can help us because reviews that are only one or two letters are likely not legitimate or may be considered “troll” reviews, and they can be excluded from the machine learning process.
 This will allow us to achieve better accuracy when determining whether a review is actually helpful or not.
 For the actual Spark operations, we will use dropna(),filter(), withColumn(), OneHotEncoder, a possible scaler, and other basic Python and SQL operations.

+**Fitting Analysis:**
+Training accuracy: ~ 0.929 vs Test accuracy: ~ 0.93 (small gap)
+Training and test accuracy results are almost identical, showing good generalization.
+There is no sign of overfitting or underfitting (low accuracy).
+Which means the model is learning patterns without memorizing the data.

+**Another model testing with different hyperparameters:**
+Tree-based models (Decision Tree and Random Forest) were tested using different hyperparameters.
+Despite Random Forest being more complext, it did not show any improvement over Decision Tree.
+This suggests that the Decision Tree already captures most of the predictive patterns in the data.

+**Which model performs best and why?**
+Both models perofrm equally well.
+The Random Forest doesn't significantly outperform the Decision Tree.
+Both models generalize well and achieve same accuracy.
+Overall, the Decision Tree is the preferred model because it provides the same performance with lower complextiy and is faster when it comes to training data.

+**What are the next models you are thinking of for Milestone 4 and why?**
+Fro Milestone 4, the next step is to incorporate natural language processing (NLP) techniques to better analyze review text.
+Models such as TF-IDF with other advanced approaches will be explored to capture sentiment and contextual information/patterns within the reviews.
+Using spark will be efficient for large-scale text processing models.